mad-lab-fau/mad-gui/docs/customization.rst

 2.2.1 Implement an importer
 ***************************
-If the user presses the `Load data` button in the GUI, a new window will pop up (`LoadDataWindow`, see :ref:`Windows <windows>`).
+If the user presses the `Load data` button in the GUI, a new window will pop up (`LoadDataWindow <https://github.com/mad-lab-fau/mad-gui/blob/main/mad_gui/components/dialogs/plugin_selection/load_data_dialog.py#L28>`_).
 In there, the user can select one of the importers that were passed to the GUI at startup by selecting it in a dropdown.
 The loader takes care for:

-   * transforming data from your recording system to a dictionary (BaseImporter.load_sensor_data)
+   * transforming data from your recording system to a dictionary using its :meth:`~mad_gui.plugins.BaseImporter.load_sensor_data`
-   * loading annotations from a user format (BaseImporter.load_annotations)
+   * loading annotations from a user format using its :meth:`~mad_gui.plugins.BaseImporter.load_annotations`

-Your `Importer` might make use of the methods already implemented in `BaseImporter`, which all Importers should inherit from.
+Your `Importer` might make use of the methods already implemented in :class:`~mad_gui.plugins.BaseImporter`, which all Importers should inherit from.
-For more information about the BaseImporter and type annotations see :ref:`Plugins <plugins>`.

 Here you can see an example of how to create an Importer and how to inject it: